Choosing a Child Care Center? Here’s What to Think About

 “When you go into a program, you want to make sure your family will be welcomed at any time,” Witmer said.
 “Another thing I think you want to look for is what the children are doing on a day-to-day basis.
 Also, do lesson plans have engaging activities that allow children to explore and problem solve?
 Do those activities enhance a child’s cognitive, physical, and social emotional development?”

-Pennsylvania has a quality initiative system, Keystone STARS that rates all early learning and care programs as STAR 1-4, with STAR 4 being the highest rating.
-This can help families learn how a program rates in terms of cleanliness, age-appropriate curriculum, and teaching staff with appropriate education and training for the children they’re working with.
+Pennsylvania has a quality assurance system, Keystone STARS that rates all early learning and care programs as STAR 1-4, with STAR 4 being the highest rating.
+This can help families learn how a program rates in terms

 Finally, she said, inquire about the program’s curriculum.
 Is it based on the state’s Early Learning Standards?
 Does the program address your family’s needs?
 And finally, does it provide opportunities for your child to explore new ideas and concepts?